 After allogeneic HCT, specific immunosuppressive therapy may be administered to prevent GVHD or to immunosuppress the host marrow, thereby promoting engraftment of the donor stem cells.
 Most transplant centers have specific GVHD prophylaxis protocols and graft rejection protocols.
 Planned agents a recipient receives as a result of these protocols should be included in this section.
 This answer does not have to match what is reported on the Post-Infusion Follow-Up (2100) Form.

-If GVHD prophylaxis was planned at the time of transplant, check Yes and continue with question 141.
-If GVHD prophylaxis was not planned at the time of transplant, check No and continue with question 142.
+Indicate if GVHD prophylaxis was planned at the time of transplant.
+If GVHD prophylaxis was not planned at the time of transplant, check No, and continue with question 148.

 The Pre-TED Form lists the generic chemotherapy drug names.
 The following website provides the trade names under which generic drugs are manufactured: http://www.rxlist.com/script/main/hp.asp

 If GVHD prophylaxis is used for a syngeneic (monozygotic or identical twin) or autologous HCT, attach a copy of the source document using the attachment feature in FormsNet3SM.

 |Question Number||Date of Change||Add/Remove/Modify||Description||Reasoning (If applicable)|

 |Q145||3/27/2022||Remove|| Updated red box above question 145 for when GVHD prophylaxis questions are required to be answered: The following GVHD prophylaxis questions are to be completed for allogeneic HCTs only.
 Autologous